JordanCTRLAI/YTMaster/README.md

 ## 🎧 A Revolução na Curadoria Musical | *The Music Curation Revolution*

-🇧🇷 Você já assistiu a um show ao vivo, um set de música eletrônica ou um DVD acústico de 2 horas no YouTube e quis salvar aquelas faixas específicas para ouvir depois, mas perdeu a paciência caçando os nomes das músicas nos comentários?
-O **YTMaster** foi desenvolvido para resolver exatamente esse problema.
+🇧🇷 Você já assistiu a um show ao vivo, um set de música eletrônica, uma gameplay ou um DVD acústico de horas no YouTube e quis salvar aquelas faixas específicas para ouvir depois, mas perdeu a paciência caçando os nomes das músicas nos comentários?
+O **EchoFind** foi desenvolvido para resolver exatamente esse problema.
 Ele é uma ferramenta de indexação e descoberta de metadados focada na criação de playlists oficiais.

-🇺🇸 *Have you ever watched a live show, an electronic music set, or a 2-hour acoustic DVD on YouTube and wanted to save those specific tracks to listen to later, but lost patience hunting for song names in the comments? **YTMaster** was developed to solve exactly this problem.
+🇺🇸 *Have you ever watched a live show, gameplay, an electronic music set, or a hours acoustic DVD on YouTube and wanted to save those specific tracks to listen to later, but lost patience hunting for song names in the comments? **EchoFind** was developed to solve exactly this problem.
 It is a metadata indexing and discovery tool focused on official playlist creation.*

-### 🆚 Por que escolher o YTMaster? | *Why choose YTMaster?*
+### 🆚 Por que escolher o EchoFind? | *Why choose EchoFind?*

-🇧🇷 Diferente de ferramentas passivas (como gerenciadores de links que não interagem com o ecossistema do YouTube), o YTMaster é uma tecnologia ativa.
+🇧🇷 Diferente de ferramentas passivas (como gerenciadores de links que não interagem com o ecossistema do YouTube), o EchoFind é uma tecnologia ativa.
 Ele é a única ferramenta do mercado com o recurso **Caça-Músicas**, focado inteiramente em enriquecer a sua conta do YouTube com playlists automatizadas, precisas e contextualmente coerentes.

-🇺🇸 *Unlike passive tools (such as link managers that don't interact with the YouTube ecosystem), YTMaster is an active technology.
+🇺🇸 *Unlike passive tools (such as link managers that don't interact with the YouTube ecosystem), EchoFind is an active technology.
 It is the only tool on the market featuring the **Track Hunter**, focused entirely on enriching your YouTube account with automated, accurate, and contextually coherent playlists.*

 ---